Root involutions, real forms and diagrams: Introduction

 In our approach, we reduce, modulo equivalence, to real forms described by anti-involutions fixing given split and compact forms.
 This has the advantage of allowing us to keep fixed a Cartan subalgebra of the complex form and hence the corresponding root system, very much simplifying the relative combinatorics.

-The real Cartan subalgebras we consider are real forms of a fixed complex Cartan subalgebra, hence corresponding to involutions $\stt$ of its root system $\Rad$; each one may be contained in different semisimple real forms, as different anti-involutions $\sigmaup$ can induce the same involution $\stt$ on the roots.
-Imaginary roots for $\stt$ are \textit{compact} or \textit{not-compact}, according with the action of $\sigmaup$ on the correspondign $\slt_{2}(\C)$.
+The real Cartan subalgebras we consider are this fixed complex Cartan subalgebra.
+They correpsond to involutions $\stt$ of its root system $\Rad$; each one may be contained in different semisimple real forms, as different anti-involutions $\sigmaup$ can induce the same involution $\stt$ on the roots.
+Imaginary roots for $\stt$ are \textit{compact} or \textit{not-compact}, according with the action of $\sigmaup$ on the corresponding $\slt_{2}(\C)$.

 Involutions $\stt$ of $\Rad$ can be graphically described by \textit{$S\!$-diagrams}, which slightly generalize Satake's (see \cite{Ara62, sa60}).
 Different real forms corresponding to a same $\stt$ are identified by \textit{$\Sigma$-diagrams}, that are obtained by changing colour to imaginary not compact roots. $S\!$-diagrams characterize real Cartan subalgebras, $\Sigma$-diagram real forms.
 As Vogan's (see e.g. \cite[Ch.6,\S{8}]{Kn:2002}), $\Sigma$-diagrams are not unique.
 They may be made unique by adding extra requirements on their simple positive imaginary roots.
-General $\Sigma$-diagrams depend on the choice of suitable Weyl chambers and no wonder that also the different possible choices of \textit{admissible} Weyl chambers is relevant in the applications to $CR$ geometry (see e.g.~\cite{AMN06b,MMN23}).
+General $\Sigma$-diagrams depend on the choice of suitable Weyl chambers and no wonder that also the different possible choices of \textit{admissible} Weyl chambers is relevant in the applications to $CR$ geometry (see e.g.~\cite{AMN06b}).
+In the spirit of \cite{MMN23} the unique closed orbit of a real form in a complex flag manifold can be described by utilising a maximally non compact Cartan subalgebra ( see \cite{Dietrich2013} for definition and explicit computation) contained in the in the Lie algebra of its isotropy group: one can use for them Satake diagrams.
+The isotropy groups of open orbits contain maximally compact Cartan subalgebras and Vogan diagrams may be employed for their description.
+Consideration of intermediate orbits require utilising intermediate classes of Cartan subalgebras and more general diagrams.